gre/gre/doodles/plottable-loop-circleception/README.md

 - [index.js](./index.js) WASM + WebGL for the frontend rendering.
 Libraries: React and GL-React.

 ## Theorical rarity of features

+There are many variety to discover, yet the generator supply is relatively low.
+The rule of thumb I follow is that at least one property need to have the likelyhood of nearly not being minted – but only the randomness will decide!

 ```
 Everything animates